playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 Take ColdFusion, for example.
 If you ask most frontend developers, they will likely either not know of ColdFusion or assume it is dead.
 After all, ColdFusion goes back to 1995 and remains a proprietary paid programming language — yes, those exist — to this day.

 But ColdFusion isn't dead!
 (I can hear my friend Mark holler with excitement and agreement from miles away.)
-[It's still used by as many websites](https://w3techs.com/technologies/details/pl-coldfusion) [as Angular is](https://w3techs.com/technologies/details/js-angularjs) in 2022 and maintains an ecosystem of a respectable size that's big enough to allow Adobe to maintain the development of the language 27 years later.
+[It's still used by as many websites](https://w3techs.com/technologies/details/pl-coldfusion) [as Angular is](https://w3techs.com/technologies/details/js-angularjs) in 2022 and maintains an ecosystem of a respectable size that's big enough to allow Adobe to sustain the development of the language 27 years later.

 Additionally, from a cultural standpoint, many developers are also tired of switching back and forth between new frameworks at seemingly breakneck speeds.
 Many companies may choose to stay with these tools for longer than anticipated simply because they've grown in expertise with these tools.